JDNafz/JustChess/README.md

 ## Description

-_Duration: 2 Day Sprint_

-I created a functional survey that you click through each prompt one at a time.
-It takes in the users input and submits it to a database at the end of the survey.
-There is also an admin page, which allows the admin to view all of the survey submissions and delete any that are not needed anymore.
+It's a chess App in progress, current version is deployed check, it out! (must be logged in to record moves 10/10/2023)

-To see the fully functional site, please visit: [DEPLOYED VERSION OF APP](https://protected-headland-20056-bc39f8c233d3.herokuapp.com/#/)
+To see the current site progress, please visit: [DEPLOYED VERSION OF APP](https://chess-production-0c9da90cf130.herokuapp.com/#/welcome)

 ## Demo as of 10.1.23:
 .| |